Best Work Light for Welding: How to See What You Weld

 I like the individual power switches on each light head.
 It’s a useful feature that’s missing from many other work lights of this style.
 Even better, the switches have a low setting so you can configure up to four brightness levels.

-While this Tacklife work light has plenty of power to light up any project in your garage or shop, it’s also perfect for outdoor jobs.
-It carries a weatherproof IP65 rating, so it can handle splashed water, including rain.
-This means it’s also sealed against dust.
+While this PowerSmith work light has plenty of power to light up any project in your garage or shop, it’s also perfect for outdoor jobs.
+The cast aluminum housing is sealed against dust and splashed water, including rain.

 - Bright 5000K daylight color temperature

-- Light heads constructed of die-cast aluminum with tempered glass lenses.
+- Light heads constructed of die-cast aluminum with impact-resistant glass lenses

 - ETL certified